APPLICATION PROCESS, FEE, DEADLINE AND REAPPLICATION

-An application for admission to graduate study may be obtained by contacting the Dean of Graduate Studies.
+An application for admission to graduate study may be obtained here Graduate College Application.
 Priority deadline date for fall admission is March 1 and spring admission is October 1.
 This will ensure consideration for admissions and assistantships.
 Students who do not meet this deadline, may submit necessary credentials for admission up to two weeks in advance of the initial date of enrollment.

-Applicants must meet the admission requirements established for a particular degree program and submit the $25.00 non-refundable application fee.
-Payment methods are available on the FAQs page.
+Applicants must meet the admission requirements established for a particular degree program and submit the $40.00 non-refundable application fee.
 Approved applicants will be notified in writing of their eligibility for admission to graduate study.
 Admission will be valid for one year; applicants who do not enroll during the year will be required to reapply for admission.
 Admission to graduate study does not imply admission to candidacy for a degree.

 Any student requiring special accommodations in order to complete a course or program of study should contact the Disabilities Coordinator, Dean Hall, Room 110, or call (497) 968-0698.
 The Disabilities Coordinator administers programs and services associated with the Americans with Disabilities Act and serves as a liaison for students with disabilities.